-The former International Paper Franklin Sawmill, closed since 2009, has been purchased by Franklin Lumber, and will restart operations in Isle of Wright County, Virginia by year's end.
+The former International Paper Franklin Sawmill, closed since 2009, has been purchased by Franklin Lumber, and will restart operations in Isle of Wright County, Virginia

 "This mill was originally designed to have the capability of manufacturing a variety of lumber products.
 We plan to take advantage of this by manufacturing a diverse product line that will satisfy a wide range of customers.
 Our focus is on quality," said Franklin Lumber co-owner Perk Taylor.